solid-contrib/solid-tutorial-angular/README.md

 Solid Tutorials
 =======

-This book is a set of tutorials for the SoLiD platform.
+This book is a set of tutorials for the Solid platform.

 Each chapter will contain a tutorial showing how to build certain types of apps.